Azure Pipelines integration overview

 The figure below shows the analysis’s main steps with the example of a .NET project :

-- SonarQube Cloud sends the quality gate status to Azure DevOps.
-This information is processed through the pipeline’s Publish Quality Gate Result task.
+5. SonarQube (Server, Cloud) or SonarQube Community Build sends the quality gate status to Azure DevOps where it can be used in your pipeline through the Publish Quality Gate Result task.